 The opportunity to make-up missed course work, including examinations may be available to an absent student.
 Faculty has the sole discretion in permitting the student to make-up missed course work, including examinations.
 Two factors have paramount importance in the consideration of a make-up request: the student's follow-through with policy regarding the absence and the student's previous attendance recorded.
 A fee is charged for make-up work to cover the school's expense associated with the make-up work or examination preparation, proctoring and grading.
-The following process is:
+The following process is followed:

-- 1. If approval is granted, the student is charged the required fee which can be paid online or it will be added to tuition. - 2.
-A fee is charged for make-up theory or skills lab exams.
-The student must be prepared to take the exam at the next scheduled learning experience at the convenience of the faculty. - 3.
-A fee will be paid for make-up skills lab practices and check offs. - 4.
-A fee will be paid for make-up clinical days.
+- 1. The student completes the Make-up Course Work Request Form obtained from the Forms Rack outside of room 1302. - 2.
+The student submits the completed form to the respective faculty for consideration and action. - 3.
+If approval is granted, the student pays the required fee to the Bookkeeper and obtains a receipt.
+No personal checks are accepted. - 4.
+The student displays the receipt to the proctor if an examination is to be taken. - 5.
+A fee is charged for make-up theory or skills lab exams, which will be paid to the business office.
+The student must be prepared to take the exam at the next scheduled learning experience at the convenience of the faculty. - 6.
+A fee will be paid to the business office for make-up skills lab practices and check offs. - 7.
+A fee will be paid to the business office for make-up clinical days.